rns21/RDK_Documentation/docs/docu/nov04/ccsppsm.md

 # CcspPsm Documentation

-CcspPsm component serves as the Storage Manager in the RDK-B middleware stack.
+The CcspPsm component serves as the Storage Manager in the RDK-B middleware stack.
 It provides centralized persistent configuration storage and retrieval services for all RDK-B components, ensuring data persistence across device reboots and factory resets.
 The component acts as a configuration repository that maintains system settings, user preferences, and runtime parameters in a hierarchical namespace structure.
 CcspPsm offers persistent storage APIs that abstract underlying storage mechanisms from other middleware components.
 It provides configuration validation, backup/restore capabilities, and transactional operations to ensure data integrity.
 The component supports both XML-based configuration files and runtime parameter management through well-defined interfaces.

 At the module level, CcspPsm provides parameter get/set operations, configuration file loading/parsing, system registry management, and HAL integration for platform-specific storage requirements.
 It integrates with RBus messaging systems and other IPC methods to serve configuration requests from other RDK-B components and external management systems.